OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Enable UEFI support in the DHCP server
 --------------------------------------

-We assume that you have a Linux DHCP_ server.
+We assume that you have a ISC_DHCP_ Linux server.
 Add the following to the configuration file ``/etc/dhcp/dhcpd.conf`` in the top (global) section::

   # These settings are required for UEFI boot: